Loving Someone Who Doesn’t Love You Back: Why It Hurts and How to Heal

 If you're stuck in one-sided love, keep choosing people who don't choose you back, or are ready to break this pattern but don't know how, therapy can help.

-At Walk With Me Counseling Center, we work with people across Illinois through online therapy who are trying to heal from unrequited love and understand why they keep ending up in these situations.
-Our therapists are culturally responsive and trained to help you process your grief, understand your patterns, and build self-worth to choose differently.
+At Walk With Me Counseling Center, we work with adults across Illinois through online therapy who are navigating unrequited love and trying to understand why they keep ending up in these situations.